daq-tools/kotori/doc/source/development/hack.rst

 When running Linux, you might just want to install the infrastructure on your local workstation natively like :ref:`setup-debian`.

-We are also working on a Vagrant setup to support developers on different operating systems.
-See `hivemonitor-vagrant`_.

 ***************
 Getting started